programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 folium.GeoJsonTooltip(['NAME','count'],aliases=['County:','N killed by Police:']).add_to(cp.geojson)

 ```

 ### Add multiple data elements to the "property" dictionary

-This above example just reports the number of police killings reported.
-But this technique can be used to show multiple variables.
-The next example creates an information box that displays:
+In the example just above, you only report the number of police killings – but this technique can show multiple variables at once.
+In the next example, you create an information box that displays:
-* the name of the county (since this is already in the cp.GeoJson properties dictionary, it doesn't need to be added)
+* The county (already in the `cp.GeoJson` properties dictionary)
-* the county's population (this variable, and the next two, are in the `map_data_lookup` dataframe; they need to be added to the cp.GeoJson properties dictionary)
+* The county's population
-* the number of people killed by police
+* The number of people killed by police
-* the number of deaths per 100K population
+* The number of deaths per 100K population (these three variables still need to be added to the `cp.GeoJson` properties dictionary)

 ```python
 baseMap = initMap()